 Sub-national workshop – Basona Werena

-In this sub-national workshop, the participation of farmer organizations was significant since substantial number of cooperatives and farmer unions attended the workshop.
+In this sub-national workshop, the participation of farmer organizations was significant since a substantial number of cooperatives and farmer unions attended the workshop.
 They identified themselves as both suppliers and users of LSC-IS data.
-Private sector was missing in this workshop while the other stakeholder categories were represented.
-Different types of data such as soil physical and chemical property, soil erosion and runoff, land degradation and other socioeconomic data were gathered, processed, and interpreted for planning, training and awareness creation, advisory services, monitoring and evaluation by end users such as farmers, national and district level agricultural offices and NGOs.
-Although LSC-IS data was easily available, the main data gaps and challenges reported by both the provider and user groups in ISFM use case were inaccurate, incomplete, and poor-quality data.
-In addition, lack of digitized dataset, and limited knowledge in terms of data use were also among the challenges.
+Representatives from private sector organizations were missing in this workshop while the other stakeholder categories were represented.
+Different types of data such as soil physical and chemical property, soil erosion and runoff, land degradation and other socioeconomic data are gathered, processed, and interpreted for planning, training and awareness creation, advisory services, monitoring and evaluation by end users such as farmers, national and district level agricultural offices and NGOs.
+Although LSC-IS data seems to be easily available, the main data gaps and challenges reported by both the provider and user groups in ISFM use case were inaccurate, incomplete, and poor-quality data.
+In addition, lack of centrally stored and managed digitized dataset, and limited knowledge in terms of data use were also among the challenges.
 In the second use case, main data gaps and challenges highlighted were lack of consolidated data format, lack of location specific and consistent data with reasonable quality.

 Institutional capacity requirement was assessed to inform the hub development in the user and provider groups in the ISFM use case, and stakeholders reported missing mandates such as input distribution and supplying of agricultural products.
 Lack of financial, human and physical/IT resources were the main bottlenecks to achieve their given mandates.
-The situation was similar for use case two where both the user and the provider groups stated that land and forest use and management as an important missing mandates.
-Lack of finance, trained manpower, and infrastructure like lab equipment and high-capacity computers were also in short supply.
+The situation was similar for use case two where both the user and the provider groups stated that land and forest use and management as important missing mandates.
+Adequate financing,, trained manpower, and infrastructure like lab equipment and high-capacity computers were also in short supply.

-Main objective of AKIS policy identified by the two groups in ISFM use case was increasing productivity and improving watershed management practices, and collectively solve economic and social problems that members cannot individually achieve.
-In SWC use case agricultural led industrialization was an important existing policy that was intended to increase production and productivity.
+The main objective of AKIS policy identified by the two groups in ISFM use case was increasing productivity and improving watershed management practices, and collectively solve economic and social problems that members cannot individually achieve.
+In the SWC use case agricultural led industrialization was an important existing policy that was intended to increase production and productivity.
 Most important initiatives that aimed to increase the quality and quantity of agricultural production were contract farming and cluster farming.
 Significant missing AKIS policies stated by the group were university and industry linkages, and land use policy.

-To sum up, the needs assessment workshops in both the national and sub national levels indicated that most important data use and provision challenges identified are to some extent similar demanding nearly the same solution to address them.
+To sum up, the needs assessment workshops in both the national and sub national levels indicated that most important data use and provision challenges identified are to some extent similar, demanding nearly the same solution to address them.

 Therefore, training and capacity building of stakeholders, strong partnership among stakeholders, investing in well-equipped infrastructure, and empowering institutions to have favourable policies, and mandates would allow stakeholders the fair supply, use, management, and storage of well-organized and accessible LSC-IS data.
 Development of data hub may alleviate most of the challenges related to disorganized and decentralized dataset and facilitate informed agricultural decision making to enhance the well-being of the end users, mostly farmers.

 Key informant interview